eduvpn/documentation/README.md

 Modify the `/etc/openvpn/server.conf` file to enable using the CRL.

     crl-verify /etc/openvpn/ca.crl

+**NOTE**: if the CRL is enabled in the OpenVPN config file, but the file is missing or empty, OpenVPN will not work!

 **NOTE**: current connections will NOT be terminated if the certificate is added to the CRL, only new connections will be denied.